voxpupuli/puppet-github_actions_runner/README.md

 Note, your `personal_access_token` has to contain the `repo` permission.

-#### Using manually generated runner tokens (without PAT)
+#### Using runner registration tokens (without PAT)

-Instead of using a Personal Access Token (PAT) that requires broad permissions, you can manually generate a registration token through the GitHub UI and provide it directly to the module.
+Instead of using a Personal Access Token (PAT) that requires broad permissions, you can provide a runner registration token directly to the module.
 This is more secure and recommended for repository-level runners.

-**Steps to generate a runner token:**
+**Steps to generate a runner registration token:**
 1. Navigate to your repository on GitHub
 2. Go to Settings > Actions > Runners
 3. Click "New self-hosted runner"